Métis Nation of Ontario: History of Métis People and Communities in Ontario

 Métis populations have existed in Ontario since the late 1700s.
 The two major fur trading companies, the Hudson's Bay Company and the North West Company, both banned employees from having relationships with Indigenous women, but that did not stop some of the men from doing so.
 While many Métis were of French descent, according to Campbell, there was a significant Anglo-Métis population around the Great Lakes and James Bay areas, who were the result of marriages à la façon du pays between Indigenous women and English or Scottish fur traders and British soldiers.
 Peterson writes that there were Métis populations that started to live around forts run by these companies, particularly around places such as Sault Ste.
 Marie, near the present U.S.-Canada border, and along James Bay in communities that today are known as Moosonee and Moose Factory.

 Andersen, Chartrand and Reimer posit that the Métis community in Manitoba could possibly be descended from this group.
 Many of these Métis were forced to practice their traditions in private while publicly assimilating into white Canadian society with varying degrees of success.
 However, growing prejudice from incoming settlers made that a challenging route as well.
 Jennifer Hayter adds: "With increased immigration to Canada, reserves became in many cases the only safe enclaves for Indigenous peoples to practice their traditions and way of life.
 This is one reason most Canadians today are unaware that there are Métis in the Great Lakes region."
 Despite all of this, the Métis survived and small but growing communities still thrive in the Great Lakes.
 The landmark R v.
-Powley case of 2003 brought this situation to national attention when the judge ruled that the Métis community had become ‘invisible’ but was not destroyed."
+Powley case of 2003 brought this situation to national attention when the judge ruled that the Métis community had become 'invisible' but was not destroyed."

-Whether these people in Ontario self-identified as Métis at the time is a matter of serious dispute.
-The recent rise in self-identified Métis in Ontario both challenges the common narrative that the Métis community developed solely in the Red River area, and raises concerns for many about the issue of settler self-indigenization.
-It has been argued by scholars and elders of recognized Indigenous communities in the region that calling this community "Métis" is an act of settler self-indigenization, as "people of mixed blood in the region either integrated into Indigenous communities or assimilated with European newcomers, unlike the distinct Metis People of Louis Riel in Western Canada" and that "there was no such thing as a Metis community here in this region."
-Andersen writes that to call these people "Métis" is an inappropriate "racialization" - placing an inaccurate, colonial label based on "misrecognition" of perceived or imagined racial differences rather than on actual socio-cultural attributes.
+While some have raised concerns about increased self-identification by individuals without verifiable Métis ancestry — sometimes referred to as settler self-indigenization - this does not diminish the existence or rights of the historic Métis Nation communities in Ontario.
+The Métis Nation of Ontario maintains its citizenship registry through rigorous ancestry verification and cultural criteria to ensure it reflects legitimate Métis heritage and community membership.
+The 2023 removal of approximately 5,400 members lacking verifiable Métis ancestry underscores these efforts to preserve accuracy.

+In 2003, the Supreme Court of Canada's decision in R v Powley established a framework for Métis individuals seeking to exercise their section 35 rights.
+This decision affirms a definition of Métis consistent with ethnogenesis and requires a demonstrable connection to a contemporary Métis community.
+While historic Métis communities developed along the fur trade routes, today many vibrant Métis communities exist across the Prairies, parts of the Northwest Territories, Ontario and British Columbia that are legally recognized and affirmed.